Novvot: Nutrition

 Novvot has a similar caloric value to that of regular sugar.
 Uzbek novvot has been described as healthier than regular processed white or cane sugar on its own, as it contains about 60% natural monosaccharide fructose from the fruit juice used in its manufacture that does not require insulin for absorption, making it less harmful for diabetics.

 In traditional medicine

 According to folk beliefs and practices of traditional medicine in regions where novvot is popular, it is seen as a healthy type of snack, helpful for digestive problems, lactation and the restless legs syndrome.

 Economy

-In Iran, most nabat is produced in the Razavi Khorasan province, where in the 2020s over 210,000 tons of nabat was produced yearly.
+In Iran, most novvot (nabat) is produced in the Razavi Khorasan province, where in the 2020s over 210,000 tons of nabat was produced yearly.

 Cultural significance

 Novvot is popular in Middle East, Near East and Central Asia, particularly Uzbekistan and Iran (in the latter, the term nabat is more often used).
 It has roots in Persian cuisine.
 It is often served together with tea during teatime or used as a sweetner for tea and other hot beverages.
 Traditionally, navvot was made by dedicated merchants in local settlements, rather than individual families.

 Novvot has been described as one of instances of Uzbekistan's intangible cultural heritage by UNESCO.